Changes the contour of the selected object. LibreOffice uses the contour when determining the text wrap options for the object.

 Reverses the action of the last Undo command.

 Selects the parts of the bitmap that are the same color.
 Click here, and then click a color in the bitmap.
 To increase the color range that is selected, increase the value in the Tolerance box.

-Enter the color tolerance for the eyedropper as a percentage.
-To increase the color range that the eyedropper selects, enter a high percentage.
+Enter the color tolerance for the Color Replacer as a percentage.
+To increase the color range that the Color Replacer selects, enter a high percentage.